BuSung-dev/SpoofMyDevice/README.md

 # SpoofMyDevice

-SpoofMyDevice is an LSPosed companion app for building, saving, and applying spoofed Android device profiles with a clean Material 3 interface.
+SpoofMyDevice is an LSPosed companion app for building, saving, and applying spoofed Android device profiles.

 Instead of manually editing property files, you can pick a preset, switch to a custom profile, save it, and let the module apply those values to scoped apps at runtime.